0800 783 6000

 We can provide support and let you know about Skills Development Scotland products and services when appropriate, including Modern Apprenticeships.
 In addition, we can work with you in partnership with awarding bodies and training providers.
 Get in touch and we’ll help you plan your skills, identify your objectives and develop a plan to help you achieve them.

-They no longer are available.
+Due to budget restrictions FTOs can no longer be financed.
 However, in partnership with the Scottish Government, Skills Development Scotland continues to offer a wide range of other forms of support benefiting small businesses from Scotland’s Employer Recruitment Incentive to help in taking on a Modern Apprentice, or business consultancy available through Skills for Growth.

 Our dedicated team of Employer Engagement Advisers can also offer advice and support, and SDS continues to work with employers and industry bodies on identifying the most effective forms of public sector assistance.